Rabri

 Rabri, rabdi or rabidi (IAST: Rabaḍī) is a sweet, condensed-milk-based dish, originating from the Indian subcontinent, made by boiling milk on low heat for a long time until it becomes dense and changes its colour to off-white or pale yellow.
 Jaggery, spices, and nuts are added to it to give it flavor.
 It is chilled and served as dessert.
 Rabri is the main ingredient in several desserts, such as rasabali, chhena kheeri, and khira sagara.

-A similar dish goes by the name Basundi.
+Two similar dishes go by the names Basundi and Khiriha.

 Traditional Indian ice cream kulfi served with sweet rabri and rose petal jam gulkand.

 History

 Chandimangala mentions rabdi (thickened, sweetened milk), along with other sweets, in the early 1400s.

 Rabri was banned in Kolkata 1965 during an economic recession for its excessive use of milk.
 It was overturned within the year by the Calcutta High Court due to lawsuits from independent sweet shops.

 According to some legends, Rabri was first offered to Lord Krishna at the Banke Bihari Temple in Vrindavana by a Rajasthani princess.